Aurelien-Pelissier/Medium/Symmetry between the early and later universe, a look at the scale factor/README.md

-# Fully Decentralized ERC-721 and ERC-1155 NFTs
+# Symmetry between the early and later universe, a look at the scale factor

 This repository contains the code supporting the medium article: